mitsuba-renderer/drjit/docs/freeze.rst

    y2 = func(x)
    assert dr.width(y2) == 8

-Unfortunately, if this heuristic does not apply (e.g. creating a variable with 3 more entries than the input), the size of the new variable will be incorrectly considered to be a constant, and will be fixed to the size observed during the first recording, even in subsequent calls.
+Unfortunately, if this heuristic does not succeed (e.g. creating a variable with 3 more entries than the input), the size of the new variable will be assumed to be a constant, and will always be set to the size observed during the first recording, even in subsequent calls.

 .. warning::